crizmo/KAnki/README.md

 7. Disconnect your Kindle from the computer
 8. Open the Kindle's home screen and run the KAnki app
 9. Hit the `Update` button in the app to apply changes
 10. Done!
-Your KAnki app is now updated with the latest features
+Your KAnki app is now updated with the latest features including the new star/favorite functionality

+**Note for users updating to the starred cards version**: When updating from a previous version without the star functionality, all your existing cards will initially be unstarred.
+You'll need to manually star your important cards after updating.

 ## Customizing for Your Language